-Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Restatement of the Articles of Incorporation dated September 13, 2013 (incorporated by reference to the Company's Current Report on Form 8-K/A2, filed September 17, 2013) 3.2 Certificate of Designation, Preferences and Rights for the Company's Series A Convertible Preferred Stock 3.3 Amended and Restated Bylaws (incorporated by reference to the Company's Form 8-K, filed August 17, 2012) 4.1 2011 Stock Incentive Plan (incorporated by reference to the Company's Definitive Proxy Statement on Schedule 14A, filed January 11, 2013) 4.2 Form of Warrant Agreement for Offering (filed herewith) 4.3 Form of Stock Purchase Warrant for Pre-funded Warrants (filed herewith) 5.1 Opinion of Fifth Avenue Law Group, PLLC 10.1 Financial Consulting Agreement effective October 5, 2011 by and between Visualant, Incorporated and D. Weckstein & Co.
-Inc. (incorporated by reference to the Company's Registration Statement on Form S-1/A, filed August 16, 2013) 10.2 License Agreement dated May 31, 2012 by and between Visualant, Incorporated and Sumitomo Precision Products Co., Ltd. (incorporated by reference to the Company's Current Report on Form 8-K, filed June 4, 2012) 10.3 Joint Research and Product Development Agreement dated May 31, 2012 by and between Visualant, Incorporated and Sumitomo Precision Products Co. (incorporated by reference to the Company's Registration Statement on Form S-1/A, filed October 7, 2013) 10.4 Lease dated July 11, 2012 by and between Visualant, Inc. and Harbor Properties Inc. (incorporated by reference to the Company's Registration Statement on Form S-1/A, filed September 16, 2013) 10.5 Job Offer Letter dated August 9, 2012 by and between Visualant, Inc. and Todd Sames (incorporated by reference to the Company's Registration Statement on Form S-1, filed April 24, 2015) 10.6 Settlement and Release Agreement dated September 6, 2012 by and between Visualant, Incorporated and Bradley E. Sparks (incorporated by reference to the Company's Current Report on Form 8-K, filed September 11, 2012) 10.7 Amendment to Joint Research and Product Development Agreement dated March 29, 2013 by and between Visualant, Incorporated and Sumitomo Precision Products Co. (incorporated by reference to the Company's Registration Statement on Form S1/A, filed September 16, 2013) 10.8 Stock Purchase Agreement dated May 31, 2012 by and between Visualant, Incorporated and Sumitomo Precision Products Co., Ltd. (incorporated by reference to the Company's Current Report on Form 8-K, filed June 4, 2012)
+Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Restatement of the Articles of Incorporation dated September 13, 2013 (incorporated by reference to the Company's Current Report on Form 8-K/A2, filed September 17, 2013) 2.2 3.2 Certificate of Designation, Preferences and Rights for the Company's Series A Convertible Preferred Stock 3.3 Amended and Restated Bylaws (incorporated by reference to the Company's Form 8-K, filed August 17, 2012) 3.4 Certificate of Amendment to the Restatement of the Articles of Incorporation dated June 11, 2015 (incorporated by reference to the Company's Current Report on Form 8-K, filed June 17, 2015) 4.1 2011 Stock Incentive Plan (incorporated by reference to the Company's Definitive Proxy Statement on Schedule 14A, filed January 11, 2013) 7.1 2011 Stock interface to the Company's Definitive Floxy Statement on Schedule 14-A, filed sandary 11, 2013) 4.2 Form of Warrant Agreement for Offering (filed herewith) 5.1 Opinion of Fifth Avenue Law Group, PLLC 10.1 Financial Consulting Agreement effective October 5, 2011 by and between Visualant, Incorporated and D. Weckstein & Co.
+Inc. (incorporated by reference to the Company's Registration Statement on Form S-1/A, filed August 16, 2013) 10.2 License Agreement dated May 31, 2012 by and between Visualant, Incorporated and Sumitomo Precision Products Co., Ltd. (incorporated by reference to the Company's Current Report on Form 8-K, filed June 4, 2012) 10.2 10.3 Joint Research and Product Development Agreement dated May 31, 2012 by and between Visualant, Incorporated and Sumitomo Precision Products Co. (incorporated by reference to the Company's Registration Statement on Form S-1/A, filed October 7, 2013) 10.4 Lease dated July 11, 2012 by and between Visualant, Inc. and Harbor Properties Inc. (incorporated by reference to the Company's Registration Statement on Form S-1/A, filed September 16, 2013) 10.5 Job Offer Letter dated August 9, 2012 by and between Visualant, Inc. and Todd Sames (incorporated by reference to the Company's Registration Statement 10.5 on Form S-1, filed April 24, 2015) 10.6 10.6 Settlement and Release Agreement dated September 6, 2012 by and between Visualant, Incorporated and Bradley E. Sparks (incorporated by reference to the Company's Current Report on Form 8-K, filed September 11, 2012) 10.7 Amendment to Joint Research and Product Development Agreement dated March 29, 2013 by and between Visualant, Incorporated and Sumitomo 10.7 Precision Products Co. (incorporated by reference to the Company's Registration Statement on Form S1/A, filed September 16, 2013) 10.8 Stock Purchase Agreement dated May 31, 2012 by and between Visualant, Incorporated and Sumitomo Precision Products Co., Ltd. (incorporated by 10.0 reference to the Company's Current Report on Form 8-K, filed June 4, 2012)